 All of our accommodations are private.
 For our retreats hosted in Center 1 (9 and 12 Day Retreats), you will have the option of your own tambo (jungle hut) which has a private compost toilet inside.
 Most guests are in their own tambo unless they are coming with a partner with whom they would like to share.

-If you participate in a retreat in the Deep Immersion Center (14 and 23 Day Retreats), you will have a private room in a shared building and will share a compost toilet with a few other guests.
-We currently cannot accommodate two people in one room in the Deep Immersion Center, however couples can be placed in rooms next to each other.
+If you participate in a retreat in Center 2 (14 and 23 Day Retreats), you will have a private room in a shared building and will share a compost toilet with a few other guests.
+We currently cannot accommodate two people in one room in the Center 2, however couples can be placed in rooms next to each other.

 Both centers provide a central showering area with 3-4 showers.